Heirloom Apple Production

 Pest and Disease Control

 Apple insect pests include aphids, scale insects, spider mites, caterpillars, Japanese beetles, plum curculio, and stink bugs.
 Horticultural oil can be sprayed just as green growth is starting to emerge in the spring to kill soft-bodied insects such as scale, mites, and aphids.
 Other insect pests will need to be controlled by using conventional or organic insecticides throughout the season.
 Do not apply insecticides while apples are blooming or it will kill bees and other foraging pollinators.

 Vertebrate pests of apples include deer and voles, both which can cause severe damage.
 Growers should erect some type of deer fencing in areas with high deer pressure, especially to protect young trees.
 Voles tunnel underground and feed on tree roots.
 Do not place mulch within a foot of the tree trunk because mulch can provide protective cover for voles.
-Consult the NCSU publication Voles in Horticultural Plantings for details on vole monitoring and control.
+Consult the NC State Extension publication Voles in Commercial Orchards and Ornamental Nurseries for details on vole monitoring and control.

 Apple diseases include fire blight, cedar apple rust, scab, black rot, bitter rot, and others.
 Disease prevention starts with cultivar selection and then continues with proper sanitation techniques in the orchard.
 Remove dead and diseased wood and keep the orchard floor clear of dried apples and other debris.
 Disinfect pruning tools with a diluted (10%) disinfectant such as Lysol or bleach before and after pruning and in between each tree to prevent disease transmission.
 A regular preventative spray program will help reduce the incidence of disease.